GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/The_Fall_Of_Mankind_Wake.md

 # The Fall Of Mankind Wake

-Finnegans Wake is John 1:1 climing of the Tower of Babel, confrontation with the clergy rituals and teachings.
+Finnegans Wake is John 1:1 climbing of the Tower of Babel, confrontation with the clergy rituals and teachings.

 The Fall of Mankind, Original Sin, Putting the Blame on Carol.